lsst-dm/dmtn-234/index.rst

 For example, a monitoring system may need to make periodic requests to authenticated APIs of Science Platform services to ensure that they are running and correctly responding to requests.

 These requests will be authorized in the same way as subrequests discussed above, by interposing the same authentication system used for user requests.
+They are authenticated with service tokens, which are issued only to services and are never used by users.
-Services that make such requests will ask the authentication service to create tokens for them by creating a custom Kubernetes resource containing that request, including the identity of the service and the scopes it requires.
+Services can ask for service tokens by creating a custom Kubernetes resource specifying the properties of the service token, including the identity of the service and the scopes it requires.
-The authentication service will then provide that token as a Kubernetes ``Secret`` resource associated with the request in the custom resource, and thereby make it available to the service pods through the normal Kubernetes mechanisms for injecting secrets into pods.
+The authentication service will then provide that service token as a Kubernetes ``Secret`` resource associated with the request in the custom resource, and thereby make it available to the service pods through the normal Kubernetes mechanisms for injecting secrets into pods.
-The authentication service will also automatically refresh the token to ensure that it does not expire.
+The authentication service will also automatically refresh the service token to ensure that it does not expire.

 As specified in DMTN-225_, the usernames associated with all such tokens must begin with ``bot-``.